Birth: 1856 in Kerpen, Germany

 Death: December 5, 1896 (age 39-40

-Gustav (Gus) came from Germany to help his elder brother Simon make improvements to the Cassiar Trail.
-After his uncle/father-in-law’s business went bankrupt due to poor crops, Jacob Lenz also joined Simon and his wife in the interior.
-Gus came to the interior to help his brother and cousins.
-Jacob Lenz, his son Moses and Gus established Lenz & Leiser in 1880; a wholesale dry goods and clothing store.
+Gustav (Gus) came from Germany to help his elder brother, Simon, on a contract to make improvements to the Cassiar Trail.
+They were joined by their maternal uncle, Jacob Lenz after business went bankrupt due to poor crops.
+In 1880, Jacob, his son Moses and Gus established Lenz & Leiser; a wholesale dry goods and clothing store.

-For a short time following his time in the Cassiar, Gus went to Yale, New Westminster, and opened a dry goods store.
+Following his time in the Cassiar, Gus opened a dry goods store in Yale, New Westminster.
 He returned to Victoria and by 1884 he was a principal in the firm of Lenz and Leiser.
-Besides manufacturing items in BC, products were imported from England, Germany, France and Persia.
-By 1891 the company is one of the largest importers of its kind.
+Their shop was located at what is now 531 Yates. (corner of Yates Street and Commercial Alley).
+Items were manufactured in B.C. and imported from England, Germany, France and Persia.
+By 1891 the company was one of the largest importers in the city.

-Gustav married his maternal uncle Jacob Lenz’ daughter Sophia Lenz.
-He was active in the synagogue, and she was very active in the Hebrew Ladies Society.
-Gustav died at the age of 40 leaving Sophia Leiser widowed and childless.
-Following an obsolete Jewish custom/tradition called Yibbum, or levirate marriage brother Max married Sophia.
+Gus married his uncle Jacob’s daughter Sophia Lenz.
+She was active in the synagogue, and with Hebrew Ladies Society.
+Gustav died at the age of 40 leaving Sophia widowed and childless.
+Following an obsolete Jewish custom/tradition called Yibbum, or levirate marriage, Gus’ bachelor brother Max married Sophia.

 He died on December 5, 1896, surrounded by his relatives.
 In addition to family and friends, many members of the Ancient Order of United Workmen, A.O.U.W, Woodmen of the World, and Freemasons attended his funeral.
 Arrangements had been made for the funeral services to be conducted by the A.O.U.W., but with overflowing crowds, services of that order were cancelled.
 Jewish prayers were recited both at the hall and at the cemetery.